wattanunteeratanapong/TFT-Into-the-Arcane-3-Star-Jinx-Study/README.md

 But this test could also apply to patch 14.24 because 6-Cost chance are very low it doesn't affect the chance of 5-Cost units. <br><br>
 And this experiment test only 1 player in real match other player can reduce the amount of 5-Cost Unit in the pool make it slightly easier to find 5-Cost Unit that we're looking for.
 And also this simulation didn't use special technique like picking same cost out of the pool, in real game player could apply this technique to make it easier to find unit that we want.
-And in the real game there are many factor that can increase a chance of getting 3-Star Jinx like champion duplicator, augment, selecting circle stage, etc.<br><br>
+And in the real game there are many factor that can increase a chance of getting 3-Star Jinx like champion duplicator, augment, selecting circle stage, etc. <br>
 <br>